FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 Since I recommend staying in Interlaken, you only now get to experience the beauty of the town!
 Interlaken town is located between two lakes, Lake Thun and Lake Brienz, and has been popular with visitors for centuries, who come to explore its quaint streets and picturesque towns.

-Spend your evening in Interlaken Center, where breathtaking views await you.
+Spend your morning in Interlaken Center, where breathtaking views await you.
 Interlaken is my secret, not-so-secret- crush!

 ✔️ There are benches and a beautiful meadow – the perfect setting for a dinner picnic.
 This must be one of the most easily accessible places to admire the Swiss Alps and have a picnic at the same time!

 As mentioned above, I recommend getting to Zermatt on day 4 and staying overnight here – if you skip any other place mentioned above instead.
-As much as I recommend all places on my AMAZING 5-day itinerary, squeezing Zermatt also in, would stress you out.
-So decide which of teh places you want to leave out if you want to visit Zermatt.
+As much as I recommend all places on my AMAZING 5-day itinerary, squeezing Zermatt in, can stress you out.
+So decide which of the places you want to leave out if you want to visit Zermatt.

 DISTANCES – INTERLAKEN – ZERMATT: 110 km (69 miles)